Displaying 82 total results.

 Listen, protect, and connect: Psychological First Aid for children and parents - U.S. Department of Homeland Security (DHS), Ready.gov

-This document was created for parents and caregivers to help them understand what their child may go through after a disaster, and offers ways to help children following disasters.
-Basics are taught, and registered caregivers can form a personalized profile based on their child's personal experience and behaviors.
+This document was created for parents and other caregivers to help them understand what their child may go through after a disaster, and it offers ways to help children following disasters.
+Basics are taught, and space is provided to write down a child's answers to questions and behavior, as well as to come up with ways to support a child in feeling better and coping.
 [Authors: Schreiber, M., & Gurwitch, R.]

 Massachusetts Environmental Health Association Disaster Behavioral Health Training - Massachusetts Environmental Health Association